ess-dmsc/python-streaming-data-types-/README_DEV.md

 #### Steps

-Increase the version number in setup.py.
+**First update the version number in setup.py and push the update to the repository.**

 Delete any old builds you may have (IMPORTANT!):
 ```